Flocculation: Brewing

 In the brewing industry flocculation has a different meaning.
 It is a very important process in fermentation during the production of beer where cells form macroscopic flocs.
 These flocs cause the yeast to sediment or rise to the top of a fermentation at the end of the fermentation.
 Subsequently, the yeast can be collected (cropped) from the top (ale fermentation) or the bottom (lager fermentation) of the fermenter in order to be reused for the next fermentation.

-Yeast flocculation is primarily determined by the calcium concentration, often in the 50-100ppm range.
-Calcium salts can be added to cause flocculation, or the process can be reversed by removing calcium by adding phosphate to form insolubable calcium phosphate, adding excess sulfate to form insoluble calcium sulfate, or adding EDTA to chelate the calcium ions.
+Yeast flocculation is partially determined by the calcium concentration, often in the 50-100ppm range.
+Calcium salts can be added to cause flocculation, or the process can be reversed by removing calcium by adding phosphate to form insoluble calcium phosphate, adding excess sulfate to form insoluble calcium sulfate, or adding EDTA to chelate the calcium ions.
 While it appears similar to sedimentation in colloidal dispersions, the mechanisms are different.

 Water treatment process

 Flocculation and sedimentation are widely employed in the purification of drinking water as well as in sewage treatment, storm-water treatment and treatment of industrial wastewater streams.

-Typical treatment processes consist of grates, coagulation, flocculation, sedimentation, granular filtration and disinfection.
+For drinking water, typical treatment processes consist of grates, coagulation, flocculation, sedimentation, granular filtration and disinfection.
+The coagulation and flocculation steps are similar, causing particles to aggregate and fall out of solution, but may use different chemicals or physical movement of water.
+A variety of salts may be added to adjust the pH and act as clarifying agents, depending on the water chemistry.
+These include sodium hydroxide, calcium hydroxide, aluminum sulfate, aluminum oxide, ferric sulfate, ferric chloride, sodium aluminate, with flocculant aids polyaluminum chloride, polyferric chloride.
+A variety of cationic, anionic, and non-ionic polymers are also used, typically with a molecular weight below 500,000.
+Polydiallyldimethyl ammonium chloride (polyDADMAC) and epiDMA (a copolymer of epichlorohydrin and dimethylamine) are common choices, though these can produce carcinogenic nitrosamines.
+Sand, powerdered activated carbon, and clay may also be used as nucleating agents; in some cases, these are re-used after extraction.

+Biopolymers, especially, chitosan, are increasingly popular as environmentally friendly flocculants.
+Chitosan is not only biodegradable but also exhibits a unique ability to bind with a wide range of contaminants, including heavy metals and organic pollutants, effectively removing them from water sources.

+Flocculation provides promising results for removing fine particles and treating stormwater runoff from transportation construction projects, but are not used by most state departments of transportation in the U.S. This may be due to regulative restrictions or insufficient guidance for soil sampling requirements in light of changing soil characteristics.
+States that must achieve a numeric turbidity limit are more inclined to use flocculants to ensure the appropriate level of treatment.